amcrisan/Adjutant/README.md

 ### Important Adjutant Details

 In addition to the publication we have provided some extensive documentation on Adjutant's inner workings, from the specific R packages used in implementation, the the quality of the clustering results using both real and synthetic data.
-A pdf document of these details have been made [avaiable online](https://s3.amazonaws.com/adjutant/Supplemental_Materials.pdf).
-An R notebook is also available to download and run the analysis - due to the large size of the analysis files, the additional data and notebook is not installed with Adjutant, but can be downloaded as a tar.gz file.
+A pdf document of these details have been made [available online](https://s3.amazonaws.com/adjutant/Supplemental_Materials.pdf).

+An R notebook is also available to download and run the analysis - due to the large size of the analysis files the additional data and notebook is not shipped with Adjutant, but can be [downloaded as a compressed file](https://s3.amazonaws.com/adjutant/adjutant_additional_materials.tar.gz).

 ## Download